Great Tibet Tour Logo GREAT TIBET TOUR ®

 2. Prepare the necessary personal items: sunglasses, sunscreen, sports clothes, down jacket, travel shoes, flashlight, rain gear, daily cleaning supplies, as well as anti-altitude sickness drugs, medicine for headache, diarrhea, etc.

 3. Keep a positive attitude.
-Don't get too nervous or excited, and avoid running fast or doing strenuous exercise at high altitude areas.
+Don't get too nervous or excited, and avoid running fast or doing strenuous exercise in high-altitude areas.

-4. Drinking plenty of water can make your blood circulate smoothly, increase your oxygen supply, reduce the burden of your heart and lungs, and expel toxins quickly so that you can adapt to the high altitude environment in a very short time.
+4. Drinking plenty of water can make your blood circulate smoothly, increase your oxygen supply, reduce the burden on your heart and lungs, and expel toxins quickly so that you can adapt to the high altitude environment in a very short time.
 Generally speaking, you should drink at least 1-2 liters of water per day at high altitudes.
-In addition to plain water, it still can be added in the water glucose, American ginseng slice, juice powder and so on to supplement energy, enhance the ability to resist disease.
+In addition to plain water, it can still be added to the water glucose, American ginseng slices, juice powder, and so on to supplement energy and enhance the ability to resist disease.

-5. Protect yourself from cold and keep warm.
-Plateau weather features low temperature, a big temperature difference between day and night, and the weather changes quickly.
-Therefore, you must take enough warm clothing, then add or take off clothing timely.
+5. Protect yourself from the cold and keep warm.
+Plateau weather features low temperatures, a big temperature difference between day and night, and the weather changes quickly.
+Therefore, you must take enough warm clothing, then add or take off clothing in a timely manner.
 Also, take a shower as little as possible to avoid catching a cold.

-7. Organize tour schedule reasonably.
-It's better to take a train to Lhasa for the first time comer, as you can acclimatize the altitude gradually to avoid altitude sickness.
+7. Organize the tour schedule reasonably.
+It's better to take a train to Lhasa for the first-time comer, as you can acclimatize to the altitude gradually to avoid altitude sickness.

 >>Read more about how to avoid altitude sickness